junxit/us-congress-bills-115/metadata.md

 - 2018-02-23 — Referred to the House Committee on House Administration.
 - 2018-02-26 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1222)
 - 2018-02-26 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1222)
+- 2018-02-27 — Message on Senate action sent to the House.